 More Americans apply for jobless benefits as layoffs settle at higher levels in recent weeks

-U.S. filings for unemployment benefits rose again last week and appear to be settling consistently at a slightly higher though still healthy level.
+U.S. filings for unemployment benefits rose again last week and appear to be settling consistently at a slightly higher though still healthy level that the Federal Reserve has been aiming for.

 The total number of Americans collecting unemployment benefits rose after declining last week for the first time in 10 weeks.
 About 1.87 million Americans were collecting jobless benefits for the week of July 6, around 20,000 more than the previous week.
 That’s the most since November of 2021.